 Since the ministry's inception, countless lives have been forever changed: social and racial barriers have been removed, families restored, homeless have obtained housing, many who were unemployed have found jobs, physical and mental health has been regained as addictions and destructive lifestyles have been broken.

 The Bridge Ministry of the CSRA is a 501(c)(3), Non-Profit Inc. committed to loving, giving, and serving the homeless and poor throughout our region.

 Roger Gardner is founder and CEO of The Bridge Ministry of the CSRA.
-The Bridge has served the poor and inner city homeless in the Augusta area since January 2007.
+The Bridge has served the poor and inner-city homeless in the Augusta area since January 2007.
 Pastor Roger was born in California, raised in Kansas, and has been an Augusta resident since 1994.
 He is a graduate of Rhema Bible College and has completed a ministry internship through the Church of God.
-Pastor Roger and Mrs. Kimmi are the parents of three, and grandparents of six.
+Pastor Roger and Mrs. Kimmi are the parents of three, and grandparents of seven.
 You can often find Pastor Roger bicycling along the Augusta canal or riding his Harley around town.
 His heart's desire is to see the lost saved, unification within the Body of Christ, ministry and discipleship to the nations, and to see America as one nation under God, consumed with revival.

 Board of Directors